Reims France: 10 Reasons Why It Is Worth Visiting

 Use the table of contents to skip to topics.

 In this article, I give my opinion about Reims, pointing out the “values” you get in visiting Reims – the reasons to visit Reims.

 Enotourism, in a nutshell, is a kind of tourism that focuses on visiting wineries, touring a vineyard, and tasting wines.
-Reims has lots of enotourism experiences as it is one of the centers of production of Champagne wines.
+Reims has many enotourism experiences as it is one of the production centers of Champagne wines.

 With the wines and the historical and cultural attractions in Reims, I think Reims can be great for couples.
 Particularly to those couples looking for a unique and slightly off-the-beaten-path romantic getaway not too far from Paris.

 Reims offers a mixed country-city vibe, and it should tell the difference.

 Indeed, the French capital is definitely beautiful.
 It’s the “holy grail” destination for long-awaited “perfect” dates and “intimate” honeymoons.
 However, at the same time, Reims should be a cheaper alternative.